vsoch/encode-demo-workflow/README.md

 The pipeline demonstrates using the [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) software to trim input FASTQs.
 The output includes the trimmed FASTQ and a plot of FASTQ quality scores before and after trimming.
 For simplicity this demo supports only single-end FASTQs, however since we use the [trimmomatric snakemake-wrapper](https://snakemake-wrappers.readthedocs.io/en/stable/wrappers/trimmomatic.html) it would be fairly easy to adjust for paired.

+**Importantly** this pipeline is not intended to run on your host.
+For complete reproducibility, we use containers.
+While some think that using conda is enough for reproducibility, I do not.

 ## Authors

 * Vanessa Sochat (@vsoch)